-4. For Call Process, select System default action or User defined action.

-The System default action changes depending on the status selection.

-- 5. If you select User defined, click New to define a call process according to a schedule. - Select a pre-configured Schedule for the call action.
+- 4. For Call Process, select System default action or User defined action. - The System default action (action shows in brackets) changes depending on the status selection. - 5.
+If you select User defined, click New to define a call process according to a schedule. - Select a pre-configured Schedule for the call action.
 You can click View to display the schedule details.
-For information on configuring schedules, see "Scheduling the FortiVoice unit" on page 121. - Add an Action for the call process.
-You can add multiple actions to process a call in sequence.
-For example, you can add Play announcement and then Auto attendant.
-In this case, an incoming call will be transferred to the auto attendant after an announcement is played.
+For information on configuring schedules, see "Scheduling the FortiVoice unit" on page 131. - Add an Action for the call process.